 - kosher salt and freshly-ground black pepper, to taste

-- Pour mixture into a large, greased casserole dish.
-Drizzle with the melted butter.
-Cover with aluminum foil and bake until cooked through, about 30 minutes.
-Uncover and bake an additional 15 minutes, until the top is crisp and golden brown.
+- When ready to bake: cover with aluminum foil, and bake until cooked through, about 35 minutes.⁴ Remove the foil, and continue baking for an additional 10-15 minutes, until the top is crisp and golden.
 Serve warm.